slevithan/regex/README.md

 <details>
   <summary>👉 <b>See details for each option</b></summary>

-`flags` - For providing flags when using an options object.
+**`flags`** - For providing flags when using an options object.

-`plugins` - An array of functions.
-Plugins are called in order, after applying emulated flags and interpolation.
-They're called with two arguments (the pattern and flags) and are expected to return an updated pattern string.
+**`plugins`** - An array of functions.
+Plugins are called in order, after applying emulated flags and interpolation, but before running built-in plugins for extended syntax.
+This means that plugins can output extended syntax like atomic groups and subroutines.
+Plugins are called with two arguments (the pattern and flags) and are expected to return an updated pattern string.
 The final result is provided to the `RegExp` constructor (or an alternative constructor provided via `` regex.bind(RegExpSubclass)`…` ``).

-`unicodeSetsPlugin` - A plugin function that is used when flag <kbd>v</kbd> is not supported natively, or when implicit flag <kbd>v</kbd> is disabled.
-By default, a built-in function is used that applies flag <kbd>v</kbd>'s escaping rules but doesn't transpile <kbd>v</kbd>'s new features/syntax (nested character classes, set subtraction/intersection, etc.).
-By replacing the default `unicodeSetsPlugin`, you can add backward compatible support for these features.
+**`unicodeSetsPlugin`** - A plugin function that's used when flag <kbd>v</kbd> isn't supported natively, or when implicit flag <kbd>v</kbd> is disabled.
+The default value (which you can replace by setting this option) is a built-in function that applies flag <kbd>v</kbd>'s escaping rules but doesn't transpile <kbd>v</kbd>'s new features/syntax (nested character classes, set subtraction/intersection, etc.).
+By replacing the default function, you can add backward compatible support for these features.
+This plugin is always run last, so it doesn't have to worry about parsing extended syntax.

+> `regex` doesn't provide full transpilation for flag <kbd>v</kbd>'s features out of the box.
+This is to remain lightweight and because it's not primarily a backward compatibility library.
+See the [*Compatibility*](#-compatibility) section for more details.

-`disable` - A set of options that can be individually disabled by setting their values to `true`.
+**`disable`** - A set of options that can be individually disabled by setting their values to `true`.

-- `x` - Disables implicit, emulated flag <kbd>x</kbd>.
+- **`x`** - Disables implicit, emulated flag <kbd>x</kbd>.
-- `n` - Disables implicit, emulated flag <kbd>n</kbd>.
+- **`n`** - Disables implicit, emulated flag <kbd>n</kbd>.
 It's not recommended to disable this, because `regex`'s extended syntax (atomic groups and subroutines) can add anonymous captures to generated regex source.
-Although backreferences are always safely rewritten within the regex to account for these added captures, the new captures can result in referencing the wrong groups when numbered backreferences are used outside of the regex (ex: in replacement strings).
+Although backreferences are always safely rewritten within the regex to account for these added captures, the new captures can result in referencing the wrong groups when numbered backreferences are used outside of the regex (e.g. in replacement strings).
 When flag <kbd>n</kbd> is enabled, all captures must have names (possibly excluding anonymous captures from interpolated `RegExp` instances), so named backreferences can safely be used instead from outside of the regex.
-- `v` - Disables implicitly adding flag <kbd>v</kbd> even when it's supported natively, resulting in flag <kbd>u</kbd> being added instead (in combination with the `unicodeSetsPlugin`).
+- **`v`** - Disables implicitly adding flag <kbd>v</kbd> even when it's supported natively, resulting in flag <kbd>u</kbd> being added instead (in combination with the `unicodeSetsPlugin`).
-- `atomic` - Prevents transpiling atomic groups, leading to a syntax error if their syntax is used.
+- **`atomic`** - Prevents transpiling atomic groups, leading to a syntax error if their syntax is used.
-- `subroutines` - Prevents transpiling subroutines and subroutine definition groups, leading to a syntax error if their syntax is used.
+- **`subroutines`** - Prevents transpiling subroutines and subroutine definition groups, leading to a syntax error if their syntax is used.
-- `clean` - Prevents running a cleanup routine that makes generated regex source more readable by removing unneeded `(?:)` token separators.
+- **`clean`** - Prevents running a cleanup routine that makes generated regex source more readable by removing unneeded `(?:)` token separators.
 </details>

 ## ⚡ Performance